 the devil finds work for idle hands to do

-- proverb If someone doesn’t have enough work to occupy them, they are liable to cause or get into trouble.More example sentences
+- proverb Someone who doesn’t have enough work to do is liable to cause or get into trouble.Example sentences

 - If it is true that the devil finds work for idle hands to do, the No. i U. S. Mephistopheles is currently a mild little Philadelphian named Charles Darrow.